 If it is expected that the eye can be saved, treatment may include the following:

 If the tumor is large and it is expected that the eye cannot be saved, treatment may include the following:

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with intraocular retinoblastoma.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with intraocular retinoblastoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your child's doctor about clinical trials that may be right for your child.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.